 Another great way to spend 10 days is to choose one of the many short treks in the Annapurna area near Pokhara (a convenient one-hour flight from Kathmandu).
 Consider the popular Ghandruk Trek (3 days), Ghorepani Trek (5 days) or the more off the beaten path Khopra Danda Trek (6 days) and spend a day or 2 chilling in the lakeside town of Pokhara.

 For other trekking suggestions for limited time, see The Best Short Treks in Nepal.

 Option #2: Trekking, mountain biking, and rafting adventure

-In 10 days, you can enjoy three of Nepal's best outdoor pursuits--trekking, mountain biking and rafting--in one adventurous itinerary.
-The eight-day Kalinchowk Adventure itinerary is easily accessible from Kathmandu, but takes you into a part of the Himalayan foothills that few travelers experience.
+In 10 days, you can enjoy three of Nepal's best outdoor pursuits--trekking, mountain biking, and rafting--in one adventurous itinerary.
+The eight-day Kalinchowk Adventure itinerary is easily accessible from Kathmandu but takes you into a part of the Himalayan foothills that few travelers experience.
 Start by heading to The Last Resort--an adventure camp overlooking the Bhote Kosi River, on the old highway to Tibet.
 From there, make the three-day camping trek up to Kalichowk, a temple with stunning views of Lapchi Kang, Mani Himal, Gaurishankar, Tibet, Langtang Himal and the Mahabharat Range.
-Instead of trekking back down mountain, get on your bike for an exciting descent, then finish the adventure with riding the rapids of the Bhote Kosi River.
+Instead of trekking back down the mountain, get on your bike for an exciting descent, then finish the adventure with riding the rapids of the Bhote Kosi River.